How does this medication work? What will it do for me?

 Surgical pain: This medication should not be used to control pain for 24 hours before or after surgery.

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Babies born to mothers who have used this medication during pregnancy experience withdrawal symptoms that may be life-threatening.

-Breast-feeding: Oxycodone passes into breast milk.
-It is not known if naloxone passes into breast milk.
+Breast-feeding: Oxycodone and naloxone pass into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Oxycodone-naloxone is not recommended for breast-feeding mothers.